-There are more than 1400 roads within the Port Macquarie-Hastings Council (PMHC) Local Government Area (LGA), covering more than 1300km.
-These include single lane unsealed roads servicing very few rural properties to high traffic arterial roads with more than 25,000 vehicle movements per day.
+There are more than 1,400 roads within the Port Macquarie-Hastings Council (PMHC) Local Government Area (LGA), covering more than 1,300km.
+These range from single lane unsealed roads servicing very few rural properties in our hinterland, through to high traffic arterial roads which carry more than 25,000 vehicle movements per day.

 In our region there are three categories of roads: